GeoLarryLai/pyTopoComplexity/JOSS/paper.rmd

 In this module, the TPI is calculated for the central grid within a square moving window.
 Users can specify the size of the window (i.e., the number of grids along each edge) to evaluate topographic positions at various spatial scales.
-Positive TPI values indicate generally convex, elevated features, while negative values represent concave depressions.
-Values close to zero denote relatively planar areas.
+Positive TPI values indicate generally convex, elevated features, while negative values represent concave depressions (i.e., saddle features).
+Values close to zero denote relatively flat surface or area with near continuous slope.
 The **pytpi.py** module also returns the absolute values of the TPI (Figure 4\autoref{fig:4}).
 This absolute TPI calculation is suggested to be effective for quick assessments in mapping and relative dating of deep-seated landslide deposits using high-resolution DTM data [@Lai2023].

 ![Figure 4.
-Calculated results of the Terrain Position Index (upper) and its absolute values (lower) for the 2014 Oso Landslide region, using the **pytpi.py** module.
-The calculations were performed with different moving window sizes: 17 by 17 grids (left), 49 by 49 grids
+Calculated results of the Terrain Position Index (left) and its absolute values (right) for the 2014 Oso Landslide region, using the **pytpi.py** module.
+The calculations were performed with different moving window sizes: 17 by 17 grids (top) and 83 by 83 grids (bottom).
-(middle), and 83 by 83 grids (right).
 Grid spacing is 3 U.S. survey feet (approximately 0.9144 meters). \label{fig:4}](fig4-pytpi.png){ width=100% }

 ## Forward simulation of landscape smoothing through nonlinear hillslope diffusion processes